jonathankellyva/vdc-helper/README.md

 * For audiobooks, display PFH rates under the Job Budget in the Job Highlights and under the Your Earnings and Your Quote fields.

+#### Jobs List Pages

+* On the Answered Jobs page, link to the Job Details page rather than to your response.
+Personally, I usually want to view the job posting rather than my response anyway, so I figured I might as well link to that by default.

 #### Statistics Page

 * Automatically show listen % and shortlist %s.